 Civil & Environmental Engineering

-The Bachelor of Science in Civil Engineering Program is accredited by the Engineering Accreditation Commission of ABET.http://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.
+The Bachelor of Science program in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.

 ABET accreditation is a significant achievement.
 We have worked hard to ensure that our program meets the quality standards set by the profession.
 Because it requires comprehensive, periodic evaluations, ABET accreditation demonstrates our continuing commitment to the quality of our program – both now and in the future.

 Our accreditation is important to the constituents we serve.
 It means that:

 - Our students are ready to practice as soon as they graduate.

 - Our local employers can count on our program graduates to meet their needs.

 - The parents of our students can be proud of the education theirs sons and daughters receive and confident that their time and money were well spent.